 Don Munson, a beloved albeit corky relic of old-school Annapolis politics, had few mortal enemies, political or otherwise – except for Paul Muldowney, whom Munson is said to loathe, decades later, beyond measure.

-Though two years after losing a primary to Shank, the always-resilient Munson was on the political mend: City of Hagerstown voters in 2012 elected him to their City Council; he was re-elected in 2016 but resigned in November 2017 due to health reasons.
+Two years after losing a primary to Shank, the always-resilient Munson was on the political mend: Hagerstown voters in 2012 elected Munson to their City Council.

 Maryland Senate Endorsements (currently serving) (1)

 - State Sen. Craig J. Zucker (D-Montgomery).
-Zucker was Franchot’s legislative director from 1999 to 2000 while Franchot was serving District 20 in the House of Delegates, an office he held for 20 years until being elected the state’s comptroller in 2016.
+Zucker was Franchot’s legislative director from 1999 to 2000, while Franchot served District 20 in the House of Delegates, an office he held for 20 years until being elected the state’s comptroller in 2016.

 Maryland House of Delegates Endorsements (currently serving) (3)